 Preparation for each class meeting is considerable.
 Participants can count on having to write, write, write.
 And, in turn, LB has to read, read, read.
 All concerned must be prepared to spend the same kind of time and effort they would if they were staffing a series or writing directly for a network or studio.

 Because of the work involved from all concerned, LB keeps the Master Class small.
 A maximum of 3 students in each go-round, no exceptions, add-ons, or favors.

 There are 2 ways to become one of the 3 students.
 The first is to be invited by LB.
 The second is to email us at email@example.com to discuss your qualifications, send in a writing sample, and, if all goes well, reserve your place.

 The cost for each is $279 per session.
 After LB has approved your participation he will send you the instructions for how to pay.

-The current Master Class, LB’s 48th, is up and running, but the next one starts Wednesday, September 25th and continues for a total of 4 weeks.
-The class fills up quickly, so the time to apply is NOW.
+The next Master Class, LB’s 50th (which probably will be the last one of the year), starts Wednesday, November 6th, and continues for a total of 4 weeks.
+The spots go fast, so the time to apply is NOW.